apkohl-kt/39AF_web/README.md

 # Known issues or limitations
 - No data persistence
 - No way to get data onto the page without manually entering it
+- The first entry in the list cannot be removed.

 # Future enhancement ideas
 - File uploading.
 Allow the site to accept any of its four export formats to build a list.
 This could also add the imported list items onto any existing entries.
 - Reordering the list.
 The list currently only sorts by entry order.
 A custom ordering number field, or a drag handle could be used.
+- Compact view.
+The SPA only has one mode – editing.
+This can get cluttered quickly with larger lists, so a view mode could be added to make it easier to see the list without constant scrolling.